microsoftgraph/microsoft-graph-docs-contrib/concepts/teamwork-national-cloud-differences.md

 # Microsoft Teams API implementation differences in national clouds

-This article describes Microsoft Teams API implementation differences between the Microsoft Graph global endpoint and the Microsoft Graph for US Government L4 cloud, including the Microsoft 365 GCC and Microsoft 365 GCC High environments.
+This article describes Microsoft Teams API implementation differences between the Microsoft Graph global endpoint and the national clouds.

 For general information about national cloud availability for Microsoft Graph APIs, see [National cloud deployments](/graph/deployments).

-## Microsoft Cloud China operated by 21Vianet

-Microsoft Teams APIs are not available in the Microsoft Cloud China operated by 21Vianet national cloud.

 ## Microsoft Graph for US Government L4 cloud

+This section describes implementation differences in the Microsoft Graph for US Government L4 cloud, including the Microsoft 365 GCC and Microsoft 365 GCC High environments.

 ### List messages in a chat API doesn't support `OrderBy`